HPirani/CryENGINE_SpawnParticle_FlowNode/README.md

 ➡️ or you can replace FlowParticle.cpp file in your Code\CryEngine\CryFlowGraph\FlowSystem\Nodes folder and build it yourself.

-# Note : binaries is for CryENGINE 5.7 LTS Only.
+# Note : binaries are for CryENGINE 5.7 LTS Only.